ddttom/doc2web/docs/prd.md

 - **Generate properly formatted HTML with indentation and line breaks for improved readability and debugging**
 - **Enhance table presentation with professional styling, semantic structure, and accessibility features**
 - **Ensure proper bullet point display and indentation from DOCX documents with enhanced CSS specificity**
+- **Ensure proper italic text conversion from DOCX to HTML with comprehensive style mapping and validation**

 #### 3.1.2 Style Preservation